Poisson-Nernst-Planck charging dynamics of an electric double layer capacitor: symmetric and asymmetric binary electrolytes: ACKNOWLEDGEMENTS Acknowledgements

 \section{\texorpdfstring{ACKNOWLEDGEMENTS}{Acknowledgements}}

-This work has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sk\l{}odowska-Curie grant agreements Nos.
-674979-NANOTRANS and 101034413.
-This project received funding from the European Research Council under the European Union's Horizon 2020 research and innovation program (Grant Agreement No.~863473).
-B.R. acknowledges financial support from the French Agence Nationale de la Recherche (ANR) under Grant No. ANR-21-CE29-0021-02 (DIADEM).
+This work has received funding from the European Union's Horizon 2020 and Horizon Europe research and innovation programs under the Marie Sk\l{}odowska-Curie grant agreements Nos.~674979-NANOTRANS (I.P., P.B.W., B.R., E.T.), 101034413 (I.P.), and 101119598-FLUXIONIC (M.D., B.R., E.T.), as well as from the European Research Council under grant agreement No.~863473 (B.R.).
+B.R. acknowledges financial support from the French Agence Nationale de la Recherche (ANR) under Grant No.~ANR-21-CE29-0021-02 (DIADEM).
+I.P. thanks An{\dj}ela \v{S}ari\'{c} for further support at ISTA.